 SMO 5: International Public Sector Accounting Standards

-In addition, the AICPA nominates and supports members to the IPSASB, works with the IPSASB in the development of its standards, participates in various IPSASB task forces, and provides comments on Exposure Drafts of the IPSAS.
+In addition, the AICPA nominates and supports members to the IPSASB and IPSASB task forces, works with the IPSASB in the development of its standards, and provides comments on Exposure Drafts.

 SMO 6: Investigation and Discipline